 Then look at your past experiences, credentials, current skill level, and professional activities.
 Which of these will serve you well in pursuing those plans and which need work?
 What things do you still need to do to start working toward your ideal?
 Write down the following building blocks to success and assess where you are with each one.
 Record your strong points as well as those areas that need improvement.

 • Education — Will your current level of education support your future career plans?

-• Computer skills — Do you have at least basic computer skills and do you have familiarity with the Internet?
+• Computer skills — Do you have at least basic computer skills and do you have familiarity with social media?

 • Managerial experience — Have you had, at least occasional, charge or supervisory experience, as well as exposure to budgets, scheduling, and policy development?

 • Clinical or other work experience — Does your experience support your goals?
 For example, if teaching is in your future, have you acted as a preceptor to new hires, developed educational materials, or volunteered to teach at the American Red Cross?

 • Certifications — Will certification enhance your career plans?
 If so, do you know what is required to be certified in your field and are you taking steps to achieve that?

 • Professional affiliations — Do you belong to professional associations?
 If so, are you active and involved?

 • Communication skills — Do you speak in a clear assertive manner?
 Are you looking for opportunities to speak to groups or to have something published?